koraydincc/koraydincc/README.md

 # 💫 About Me:
 Hello, I'm a software engineer.
-I am developing projects in the front-end field.
+I am developing projects in the Front-end field.

+- koraydincc@icloud.com

 ## 🌐 Socials: